-- family day homes provide parents with licensed child care services in a home setting
+- family day homes – licensed child care services operated in a private home

-- out-of-school-care programs provide care for school-aged children outside normal school hours
+- out-of-school-care programs – these provide care for school-aged children before and after school hours

-- pre-school or nursery programs encourage children between the age of 2 and 5 to learn, play and develop.
+- pre-school or nursery programs – these encourage children between the ages of 2 and 5 to learn, play and develop skills

-If you cannot afford to pay for child care, government financial child care support is available for eligible families.
+If you cannot afford to pay for child care, government financial child care support may be available for eligible families.

 Children with special needs